swaptacular/swpt-k8s-config/README.md

-# Swaptacular GitOps repo for deploying Kubernetes clusters
+# Swaptacular GitOps repo for deploying in Kubernetes clusters

 **Note:** When running KinD (Kubernetes in Docker), you may need to
 execute: